-In addition to the standards in USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
+In addition to the standards in USP Chapter 800, the following requirements apply to a facility where compounding of HDs is performed.
 Hazardous Drugs-Handling in Healthcare Setting shall meet the following requirements of this article.

-The designated person shall be involved in the development of the premise's hazardous communication program and document the program in the SOPs and training documents.
+The designated person shall be involved in develop the premise's hazardous communication program and document the program in the SOPs and training documents.